 Mother nature provides us with its choicest collection of fruits every season.
 Living in a tropical climate like India we have such a huge variety to choose from.
 I do a weekly grocery haul and stock up with locally available seasonal fruits.
 Fruits are easy snacks on the go too.

 Mixed Dry Fruits

-This is my favorite childhood snack.
+This combination is my favorite childhood snack.
 Jaggery is a good source of energy for a breastfeeding mom.
 Crumble jaggery pieces on a chappati, roll it up and eat.
-To give this snack an even yummier twist you can smear a little ghee on the chappati along with the jaggery.
+To give this snack an even yummier twist you can spread a little ghee on the chapati along with the jaggery.

 Apples/Pears with Peanut butter

 Hummus and carrot sticks are a classic combination and a much healthier alternative.
-Hummus is a good source of protein and high in fiber.
+Hummus is a good source of protein, iron and high in fiber.

 You can whip up a yummy smoothie with a few available ingredients.
 Use any fruits and milk you like.
 My go-to smoothie combinations are:

 - green smoothie (spinach leaves, banana, mango, pineapple)

 For more protein rich smoothies check these recipes.